hash3liZer/khatta/urara/blog/2023/deploy-django-website-nginx-gunicorn-ubuntu-22/+page.md

 ### Setting up Postgres (Database)

-You could move forward without this step if you are planning on using some database or the default sqlite.
+You could move forward without this step if you are planning on using some other database or the default sqlite.
 But please note that you will have to install the relevant packages for that.
 While in this case, i am only focusing on `postgres`.

 Launch `postgres`:
 ```
 sudo -u postgres psql
 ```

-The next steps are supposted to be inside the `postgres` terminal.
+The next steps are supposed to be inside the `postgres` terminal.
 Create a new database.
 I am naming it `hashbase`.
 Setup a new user and assign it to the database that we just created:
 ```
 CREATE DATABASE hashbase;
 CREATE USER hashbaseuser WITH PASSWORD 'password1122';